chongcher/websume/readme.md

 ## Introduction

-So, you want to create your own websumé?
+So, you want to learn how create your own website?
+At the end of this tutorial, you will have learnt how to set up your own webpage, and use it to create a websumé!

 ### _Technologies and Languages_

 Tools|Description
 -----|-----------
-[Webstorm](https://www.jetbrains.com/webstorm/)|IDE for javascript.
-Get a free student version [here](https://www.jetbrains.com/student/)!
+[Webstorm](https://www.jetbrains.com/webstorm/)|IDE for Javascript.
+Get a free student version [here](https://www.jetbrains.com/student/)! <br/>_(You may use any IDE that supports JSX - [Atom](https://atom.io/) with the [Atom React plugin](https://orktes.github.io/atom-react/#jsx-reformatting) is a good choice for those without a student email!)_
 [Javascript (ES6)](http://es6-features.org/)|Programming language
 [npm (from node.js)](https://nodejs.org/en/)|Package manager [git](https://git-scm.com/)|Version control